MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Introduction

 \section{Introduction}

-As an irrational shock, sentiment can influence financial markets by affecting asset prices, real economic production, and other macroeconomic variables~\cite{perri2018international}.
-In quantitative research of the financial domain, sentiment analysis (or opinion mining) aims to quantify investor sentiment (such as bullish, bearish, or neutral) from textual data and serves as a useful feature that complements traditional financial and economic indices reflecting fundamentals and captures perceived risk or market outlook.
-By incorporating sentiment, forecasting models can be improved in downstream tasks such as forecasting market trends, trading volume, and risk~\cite{baker2006investor,aleti2024news,consoli2021emotions,du2024financial}.
+As an irrational shock, sentiment can influence financial markets by affecting asset prices, and other macroeconomic variables~\cite{perri2018international}.
+In financial quantitative research, financial sentiment analysis (FSA) aims to quantify investor sentiment (such as bullish, bearish, or neutral) from unstructured textual data and serves as a feature that complements traditional structured indices~\cite{aleti2024news}.
+By incorporating sentiment, forecasting models can be improved in downstream tasks such as forecasting trading volume, and risk~\cite{du2024financial,li2024extracting}.

-However, the context of financial texts is often subtle and complex.
-Ahbali et al. pointed out that a single news paragraph may contain sentences about different firms with different sentiments \cite{ahbali2022identifying}, which can confuse a naive classifier.
-The following is an example:

-``\textit{Tong Guang Convertible Bond surged over 11\%, ranking first in gains, while Tian Lu Convertible Bond led the decline, dropping more than 8\%.}''

-Trivially, the sentiment polarities of \textit{Tong Guang Convertible Bond} and \textit{Tian Lu Convertible Bond} in the above are opposite.
-Most existing sentiment analysis methods applied in quantitative research extract a single overall sentiment from a text segment, without considering the heterogeneity of textual impact on different firms (firm-specific) \cite{ahbali2022identifying,ballinari2021gauge,aleti2024news,consoli2021emotions}.
-Therefore, we argue that sentiment analysis for financial texts requires a more fine-grained sentiment measurement approach, which leads to the first question this work aims to address:
+FSA can be categorized into sentence-level sentiment analysis (SLSA) and aspect-based sentiment analysis (ABSA)~\cite{huang2020entity}.
+The former outputs the overall sentiment of a sentence, whereas the latter is treated as a sequence labeling problem that identifies the sentiment of a specific entity.
+The context of financial texts is often subtle and complex.
+Ahbali et al. \cite{ahbali2022identifying} pointed out that a single paragraph may contain different firms with different sentiments.
+For example, ``\textit{Tong Guang Convertible Bond surged over 11\%, ranking first in gains, while Tian Lu Convertible Bond led the decline, dropping more than 8\%.}'' Trivially, the sentiment polarities of \textit{Tong Guang} and \textit{Tian Lu} are opposite.
+But most existing FSA methods assume a single overall sentiment at the whole-document level, i.e., SLSA, without considering the heterogeneity of textual impact on different firms (firm-specific).
+Therefore, we argue that FSA requires a more fine-grained measurement, which leads to the first question:

-\begin{itemize} \item \textbf{Q1}: How to precisely analyze the sentiment of entities with different polarities from a firm-specific view under subtle and complex contexts within the same text? \end{itemize}
+\textbf{Q1}: How to precisely analyze the sentiment of entities with different polarities from a firm-specific view under subtle and complex contexts?